arundaskv/whiterabbitapp/README.md

 2. Fetches the contents from static JSON file.

-3. Internet is not required to use the app.
+3. Internet is required to download the images used in the app.

 ## Dependencies used